numbat70/inclusion2021/_docs/accessibility/document.md

 ### Graphs and charts

 If you’re sharing graphs and charts, try to provide a written version of the same information as well.
 This could be in a table or as written descriptions.
-[Key Considerations for Flowchart Accessibility](https://mn.gov/mnit/media/blog/?id=38-436349) - Note that this link will ask you to confirm you're not a robot before going to the correct page
+<a href="https://mn.gov/mnit/media/blog/?id=38-436349" target="_blank">Key Considerations for Flowchart Accessibility</a> - Note that this link will ask you to confirm you're not a robot before going to the correct page

 <hr class="small">